DoctorWkt/CSCvon8/Docs/building_the_CSCvon8.md

 You can find the [bill of materials here](bom_20190601.csv).

+## Special Tools Required

+*I need to fill this out a bit more*.

+Apart from the usual tools (soldering station, side cutters, pliers etc.), you will also need these specialised tools and equipment:

+ + Minipro EPROM burner
+ + TL866 adapter so that you can burn the 42-pin M27C322 EPROM

 ## Step 1: Clock Pulse and Reset

 The first step is to solder in the 555, the switches and the associated